underscorefunk/build-apps-with-rust/src/custom_events.md

 ## What we'll learn

 - Which events exist and/or are supported
-- How we can create our own events, specific to the domain of our problem
+- Create custom events
+- Tips on how to read Rust documentation
+- The dangers of complexity and trying to think about simplicity
+- An introduction to structs, data, instance methods, and static methods
+ - An introduction to match statements
+ - An introduction to Result types
-- An introduction to event driven architecture
+ - An introduction to Option types
+ - Creating DOM node references for Leptos components

 ## The Lesson